 Custom Codes – Theme Options #

-In this area of your Ink WordPress Theme documentation, guide & tutorial, you can see how to apply custom codes to customize your website in the way you want.
-In addition, you can apply google tracking codes, a CSS code, JS codes, and HTML codes.
+In this area of your Ink WordPress Theme documentation, guide & tutorial, you can see how to apply custom codes to customize your website.
+In addition, you can apply Google tracking codes, CSS code, JS codes, and HTML codes.

 Layout – Theme Options #

 In this area of your theme option, you will be able to enable or not this theme feature (boxed layout).
 In the case you want to use a boxed site style, you need to select ‘On’ in the first tab question, and you will be able to choose an image, colors, and layout.
 In case you don’t want to use it keep these options in the ‘Off’.